'Sensible, cheerful and remarkably genteel'

 The first 25 years of the King and Queen’s marriage were happy ones.
 They would attend plays and concerts together and duet on the harpsichord and flute.
 When not at court, their lives were rural and informal in their homes at Windsor and in Kew.

 Together they had 15 children and the Queen was responsible for their early education, employing and supervising their governesses and tutors.
-In 1789, when the King became ill, his inappropriate, manic behaviours terrified and upset the Queen.
+In 1789, when the King became ill, his inappropriate behaviours terrified and upset the Queen.
 Their relationship was never the same and they led increasingly separate lives.

 Image: George III (1738-1820), Queen Charlotte (1744-1818) and their six eldest children, Royal Collection Trust/© Her Majesty Queen Elizabeth II 2017

-The King’s first bout of illness in 1788 began with physical symptoms, then he became increasingly mentally deranged.
+The King's first bout of ill health in 1788 began with physical symptoms, before recurring bouts of severe mental illness.

-It was decided to move him to Kew, so Charlotte and some of their daughters went on ahead to entice him.
+It was decided to move him to Kew Palace, so Charlotte and some of their daughters went on ahead to entice him.
 However, the King was kept isolated, seen only by his doctors, which both the King and Queen found hugely distressing.

 Charlotte became very frustrated by the seemingly incompetent royal doctors.
 It’s likely that the King recovered in a few months despite, rather than because of his treatment (which included leeching and cold baths).
 However, his subsequent bouts in 1801 and 1804 made him violent, so Charlotte had to avoid him for her own safety.